GoogleCloudPlatform/click-to-deploy/k8s/elasticsearch/README.md

 ## About Google Click to Deploy

-Popular open stacks on Kubernetes packaged by Google.
+Popular open source software stacks on Kubernetes packaged by Google and made available in Google Cloud Marketplace.

 # Installation